What is second-degree murder?

 This is not the same as the medical definition of mental illness.
 Even if you suffer from a serious condition such as schizophrenia or bipolar disorder, you will not be considered legally insane unless you meet one of the conditions set forth above.
 It is a very strict test.

-When presenting a diminished capacity defense, we work with closely with medical and forensic experts who can testify to our client's mental state before, during and after the killing.
+When presenting a diminished capacity defense, we work closely with medical and forensic experts who can testify to our client's mental state before, during and after the killing.

 Police and prosecutors must follow strict rules and procedures in order to prove someone guilty of murder.